AXIA-DEV/moonbeam/tools/README.md

 npm run launch
 ```

-which uses the configuration (based on latest rococo, you can override using `--relay local`):
+which uses the configuration (based on latest betanet, you can override using `--relay local`):

 ```
 # parachain
 local: {
-  relay: "rococo-9004",
+  relay: "betanet-9004",
   chain: "moonbase-local",
   binary: "../target/release/moonbeam",
 }